The Show-Off (1946 film)

-The Show-Off is a 1946 film directed by Harry Beaumont based on the play of the same name by George Kelly.
+The Show-Off is a 1946 American comedy film directed by Harry Beaumont based on the play of the same name by George Kelly.
 It stars Red Skelton and Marilyn Maxwell.
 It was previously filmed in 1926 as The Show-Off starring Ford Sterling, Lois Wilson and Louise Brooks and in 1934 as The Show-Off with Spencer Tracy and Madge Evans.
 Lois Wilson also appeared in the 1934 version, but in a different role.

 Plot

 Amy Fisher's parents can't understand what their daughter sees in Aubrey Piper, a loudmouth and braggart who pretends to be more than the lowly clerk he is.

 She marries Aubrey even though he can't seem to stop insulting others or interfering with their lives.
 He accidentally sets her inventor brother Joe's laboratory on fire and also wrecks a car, driving it without a license.
 He is kicked off a radio show for offending the sponsor and blows Joe's deal with a paint company by demanding the inventor be paid $100,000.

 Things go from bad to worse as Amy and Aubrey move in with her parents.
 In the end, though, a change of heart from the paint company's boss seals Joe's deal and Aubrey gets the credit, pleasing everyone.